 For an example, in TFL (Transport for London) Demo video based on transit data from London, we trigger a speed alert when the bus has exceed a given speed limit.

-Also we can generate alerts for scenarios such as the server room temperature is continually increasing for last 5 mins.
+We can generate alerts for scenarios such as the server room temperature is continually increasing for last 5 mins.

 Pattern 3: Simple Counting and Counting with Windows

-This pattern includes aggregate functions like Min, Max, Percentiles etc, and they can be counted without storing any data. (e.g. counting number of failed transactions).
+This pattern includes aggregate functions like Min, Max, Percentiles etc, and they can be counted without storing any data. (e.g. counting the number of failed transactions).

-- Time, Sliding window: keeps each event for the given time window, produce an output whenever new event has added or removed.
+- Time, Sliding window: keeps each event for the given time window, produce an output whenever a new event has added or removed.

 - Time, Batch window: also called tumbling windows, they only produce output at the end of the time window